csoulakian/Compare-List-Performance-Java/README.txt

 Chrissy Soulakian
-COMP 313 - Project 2
+Fall 2014 COMP 313 - Project 2
+Assignment: Complete sections marked "TODO" and answer questions embedded in the code.

 Listing of questions embedded in the code

 TestIterator and TestList Classes
 - setUp methods